Tinka8ell/Extending-Proc-Gen-E21/README.md

 *  Look at improving the look of the water - try changing the plane used in the prefab
 *  May be should make it on the fly to match the terrain chunk?
+* Couldn't get my head around Mesh and how to edit / create a more simple plane mesh, so not going to try for now
+* I did discover that my Sea Prefab as using the night material so I now have a Day and Night Sea prefabs
+  * Difficult to tell the difference to be honest!
+* I really don't like the stiff robot like motion of the StarterAssets Third Person Controller
+  * Should I look at adding other / better animations?

+### Better animations

+Start looking at other anmations so my UMA does not look like a robot!

 ### The next stage